spinkstowork/gridRegionSignals/README.md

   later by using grep.
 The files are a little sloppy as I havent edited the raw output, but the comments are there and can be read with a little effort.

-  - commentsByModule.out Has requirements, assumptions, test plan, and todos by module.
+  - commentsByModule.out Has *my* additional requirements, assumptions, test plan, and todos by module.
 Snapshot line counts too.
   - commentsByType.out Same as above sorted by type
   - build-output Raw output from a compiler run.
 Useful to see compiler switches